microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 ## Token Updates

 When inserting `/*` at the beginning of long C-style documents that don't contain the text `*/`, the entire document becomes a single comment and all tokens change.
-Because tokens are computed synchronously in the renderer, retokenization cannot happen at once without freezing the UI.
+Because tokens are computed synchronously in the renderer process, retokenization cannot happen at once without freezing the UI.
 Instead, tokens are updated in batches over time, so that the JavaScript event loop is not blocked for too long.
 While this approach does not reduce the total blocking time, it improves the responsiveness of the UI during the update.
-The same mechanism is also used when initially tokenizing the document.
+The same mechanism is also used when initially tokenizing a document.

 Fortunately, due to the incremental update mechanism of the bracket pair AST, we can immediately apply such a batched token update by treating the update as a single text edit that replaces the range that got retokenized with itself.
 Once all token updates came in, the bracket pair AST is guaranteed to be in the same state as if it had been created from scratch - even if the user edits the document while retokenization is in progress!